-The central bank, which controls monetary policy to mai 19 in currency stability, is now observing a decline in interest rates and exchange rates versus the US dollar (USD).
-Macroeconomic factors, such as changes in interest rates and exchange rates can influence the value 20 the depository's fund, which in turn affects the performance of these depositories (Gerlach et al., 2018; Keshtgar et al., 2020; Kurniawan & Prajanti, 2017; Purwono et al., 2020).
+The central bank, which controls monetary policy to maintain currency stability, is now observing a decline in interest rates and exchange rates versus the US dollar (USD).
+Macroeconomic factors, such as changes in interest rates and exchange rates can influence the value of the depository's fund, which in turn affects the performance of these depositories (Gerlach et al., 2018; Keshtgar et al., 2020; Kurniawan & Prajanti, 2017; Purwono et al., 2020).